Rule 4112-5-07 | Discrimination against the disabled in private housing accommodations.

 (a) Refuse to sell, rent, transfer, or sublease after making a bona fide offer to a person, because of such person's disability.

-(b) Refuse to negotiate for the sale, renting, transfer, subleasing or financing of private housing accommodations because of a person's disability.
+(b) Refuse to negotiate for the sale, renting, transfer, subleasing, or financing of housing accommodations because of a person's disability.

 (c) Refuse to consider sources of a disabled applicant's income or to subject the applicant's source of income or ability to generate income to automatic discounting in whole or in part because of such applicant's disability.

-(d) Segregate the placement of a disabled person in a unit, floor, building or complex within such private housing accommodations, unless such placement is at the request or with the consent of the disabled person.
+(d) Segregate the placement of a person with a disability in a unit, floor, building or complex within such housing accommodations, unless such placement is at the request or with the consent of the person with a disability.

-(2) Advertising or listing for the sale, transfer, assignment, renting, subleasing or financing of private housing accommodations.
+(2) Advertising or listing for the sale, transfer, assignment, renting, subleasing, or financing of housing accommodations.

-(3) Membership or participation in any organization, service or facility relating to the selling, transfer, assignment, renting, subleasing or financing of private housing accommodations.
+(3) Membership or participation in any organization, service, or facility relating to the selling, transfer, assignment, renting, subleasing, or financing of housing accommodations.

 (4) Representations as to the availability of such housing or its availability for inspection.

-(5) Representations of the composition of the block, neighborhood or area, in which such housing is located, because of the presence or anticipated presence of disabled persons.
+(5) Representations of the composition of the block, neighborhood or area, in which such housing is located, because of the presence or anticipated presence of persons with a disability.